-When conflict arises during a conversation it’s vital you mitigate the situation as quickly as possible regardless of who is at fault.
+When conflict arises during a conversation, you must take care of the situation as quickly as possible, regardless of who is at fault.

-Your success in managing relationships is directly correlated to your ability to be self-aware, self-manage and be socially aware.
-All three of these are components of emotional intelligence and are something that needs to be developed.
-If you have the capability to both be aware of your emotions and those of others, you will be better suited to manage relationships successfully.
+Your success in managing relationships correlates directly to your self-awareness, self-management and social awareness.
+All three are components of emotional intelligence and need to be developed to build and maintain relationships.
+Once you learn to manage your emotions and those of others, you will have the communication skills to manage relationships successfully.

-Here's the thing, when communication breaks down, the quicker you resolve it in real time, the greater success you will have with that relationship moving forward.
-You never want to leave a broken conversation without repairing it.
-It's far easier to resolve something when you're face-to-face at the moment, rather than afterward when one or both individuals are simmering over the conflict for any length of time.
+Here's the thing, when communication breaks down, the quicker you resolve the situation as it occurs, the more success you will have with that relationship moving forward.
+You never want to leave a broken conversation without repairing it, if possible.
+It's far easier to resolve something when you're face-to-face at the moment rather than afterward when one or both individuals are simmering over the conflict for any length of time.

-The following strategies will assist with rebuilding broken conversation or resolving conflicts to maintain and nurture relationships in your personal and professional lives.
+Here are some strategies that will assist with rebuilding broken conversations or resolving conflicts to maintain and nurture relationships in your personal and professional lives.

 - Self-manage to get your emotions under control.